Proprixia/redditCharFrequencyAnalyzer/README.md

 + "downloadsDirectory": The input directory containing each subreddit you wish to analyze, with each subreddit text download in its own file, a file with which it shares a name
 + "singleLetterOutputsFile": A csv output file to be created containing data about the frequency of individual letters in each subreddit
 + "letterPairOutputsFile": A csv output file to be created containing data about the frequency of pairs of letters in each subreddit
++ "wordsOutputFile": A csv output file to be created ontaining data about the frequency of words (strings seperated by non-letter characters) in each subreddit
 Once all of these values are set, with matching files existing for "subredditsFile" and "downloadsDirectory", you may run the executable.
 As of February 22, 2023, there are no options at execution time.
 Enjoy your data!

 If you have any questions, comments, or concerns, please contact the developer at Proprixia on GitHub.

-In the future, I may add advanced configuration options, better feedback, more advanced statistics, and immunity to certain errors.
+I'd love to see your feedback! <3